DeltaChain Price Hits $0.0000 on Major Exchanges (DELTA)

-DeltaChain (CURRENCY:DELTA) traded 7.2% higher against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on June 27th.
-One DeltaChain coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-DeltaChain has a total market capitalization of $272,093.75 and $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
-During the last seven days, DeltaChain has traded 81.5% lower against the dollar.
+DeltaChain (CURRENCY:DELTA) traded 7.2% higher against the dollar during the twenty-four hour period ending at 14:00 PM Eastern on July 3rd.
+One DeltaChain coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+DeltaChain has a market capitalization of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last day.
+Over the last week, DeltaChain has traded down 81.5% against the dollar.

 - Qubitica (QBIT) traded down 75.5% against the dollar and now trades at $11.94 or 0.00025016 BTC.